logeshwari2004/EXPERIMENT--01-ALP-FOR-8086/README.md

 # EXPERIMENT--01-ALP-FOR-8086
-Name :
-Roll no
-Date of experiment :

 ## Aim: To Write and execute ALP on fundamental arithmetic and logical operations
 ## Components required: 8086  emulator